 Traveling Highlights of The Togean Islands

 Diving is the main reason travelers find their way here.
-The fauna and flora on these isolated island is incredible and most of the highlights are underwater.
-The water is crystal clear and we had over 30 m visibility on most of our dives, with diving varying from big fish, unreal coral, tiny critters to diving on a WWII B24 Bomber wreck!
+The fauna and flora on these isolated islands are incredible and most of the highlights are underwater.
+The water is crystal clear and we had over 30 m visibility on most of our dives, with diving varying from big fish, unreal coral, and tiny critters to diving on a WWII B24 Bomber wreck!

-Many endangered species live on the Togean Islands including dugongs, hawksbill and green sea turtles.
-It is one of the only populations of the gigantic endangered coconut crab that you can see walking and climbing he trees over these islands
+Many endangered species live on the Togean Islands including dugongs, hawksbill, and green sea turtles.
+It is one of the only populations of the gigantic endangered coconut crab that you can see walking and climbing the trees over these islands

-The culture and lifestyle of the unique Bajo people “sea gypsies” people, living in their floating houses is something as a true aquaholic I have always wanted to see and really enjoyed.
-You can see how the nomadic Bajau Laut people live in harmony with the sea in the settlement Pulau Papan.
+The culture and lifestyle of the unique Bajau people “sea gypsies” people, living in their floating houses is something as a true aquaholic I have always wanted to see and enjoy.
+You can see how the nomadic people live in harmony with the sea in the settlement of Pulau Papan.
+This is the last settlement of the authentic Bajau Laut people.

-Swimming in Mariona Lake, a jelly fish lake, where millions of these creatures lost the ability to sting, this is one of only a handful of places where isolation of jelly fish rendered them harmless over millions of years.
+Swimming in Mariona Lake, a jellyfish lake, where millions of these creatures lost the ability to sting, is one of only a handful of places where the isolation of jellyfish rendered them harmless over millions of years.
+When we were in Mariona Lake it was a magical experience with thousands of jellyfish everywhere.
+I have heard reports from surrounding dive schools that the majority of the jellyfish died and that only about 20% of the population (May 2024).

 Where are The Togean Islands?

-The massive island Sulawesi is one of about 17 000 islands that together form Indonesia and is the 4th largest island in Indonesia following Sumatra, Borneo and Papua.
-Sulawesi has an odd shape with four ‘arms’ or peninsulas extending from the body of the island.
-The Togian islands are located in the Gulf of Tomini between the northern Minahasa and East peninsulas.
+Sulawesi is one of about 17 000 islands that together form Indonesia and is the 4th largest island in Indonesia following Sumatra, Borneo, and Papua.
+Sulawesi has an odd shape with four ‘arms’ or peninsulas extending from the island’s body.
+The Togian islands are in the Gulf of Tomini between the northern Minahasa and East Peninsulas.

-The Togean islands in Central Sulawesi can only be reached by boat, from the north the islands can be accessed from Gorontalo and from the south from Ampana.
+The Togian islands in Central Sulawesi can only be reached by boat, from the north of Sulawesi the islands can be accessed from Gorontalo and the south from Ampana.

 I traveled overland from south Sulawesi to Ampana and by Ferry to Wakai, from here by boat to Kadidiri.
-From Kadidiri I traveled by ferry to Gorontalo in north Sulawesi and continued to Makasar from where I went to dive Lembeh Strait and Bunaken.
+From Kadidiri I traveled by ferry to Gorontalo in north Sulawesi and continued to Makasar.
+I went diving at the incredible Lembeh Strait and Bunaken from Gorontalo.

-If you do start your Indonesia adventure in Bali, go and dive the wreck of the USAT Liberty in Bali, on of my favorite shore dives anywhere in the world!
+If you start your Indonesia adventure in Bali, go and dive the wreck of the USAT Liberty in Bali, one of my favorite shore dives anywhere in the world!

-The three largest islands in the Togeans are Batudaka, Togean and Una Una, most people arrive at the port of Wakai on Batudaka island.
-The main islands have have good accommodation and facilities, but the hidden treasures are on the pristine little tropical islands spread out in the gulf of Tomini.
+The three largest islands in the Togeans are Batudaka, Togean, and Una Una, most people arrive at the port of Wakai on Batudaka island.
+The main islands have good accommodations and facilities, but the hidden treasures are on the pristine little tropical islands spread out in the Gulf of Tomini.

 Kadidiri

-Kadidiri is touristy by Togian standards and is one of the small islands with the most resorts.
-I stayed in Black Marlin lodge here, there were a handful of other guests, it was great to meet other people.
-It was far from busy or touristy.
-Having people that know the area and facilities here made it easy to organize more adventures from Kadidiri.
+Kadidiri is touristy by Togian standards but is a small off-the-beaten-track island with few people.
+It was far from busy or touristy, but we met more young travelers here than on the other islands we visited.
 Diving was good, with pristine reefs in crystal clear water.
-We organised local outrigger canoe/boats to take us to surrounding islands and sites where we spent a couple of days.
+We organized local outrigger canoes/boats to take us to surrounding islands and sites where we spent a couple of days.

 Accommodation: